-"Scar from mole removal?
+"Scar from mole removal?"

 I clipped off a mole myself that was on my arm, and the scar seems to be developing slowly and getting worse and worse.
 Did I make a serious mistake?
 What can I do to stop the scarring?

 It is also apparent that there are some age groups that are more prone to developing these large scars than are other, with the oldest and the youngest people least likely to be affected.
 Caucasian people, again for reasons that are not understood, are the least likely to develop these scars, which seem to develop from an imbalance in the normal forces that create scars and the forces that remodel them.
 Some things that can be done to stop the scar from growing include local injections, occlusive dressings, and other therapies that seems to help in some cases.
 Hypertrophic scars differ from keloids in that they will resolve spontaneously, although often not completely.
 The key is prevention, which is best done by avoiding non-essential cosmetic surgery.
 Please talk to your doctor soon for more options, and also to confirm that the growth is nothing more than an overactive scar.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.